JSJitsu/ai-battle-website/README.md

 You can also run `node server.js` with no options to show the help screen.

-Once it's running, you can navigate to http://localhost:8080/ to view the site.
+Once it's running, you can navigate to http://localhost:8080/ to view the site. (if you're using the Vagrant environment, navigate to http://localhost:4000/ instead)

 ### Changing the Website
 You can view the "dev build" of the site at _dev.html_ while the built version will be accessible from _index.html_.
 There are no pre-compilation steps for doing development via _dev.html_.
 Once you're happy with the dev version of the site, re-build it using `npm run build` and verify that your changes are alive and well in the built version.